RemoCharles/homeserver/README.md

 #Removing files
-Remove files from a specific folder...
+Remove files from a specific folder written in Shell.